 -To help the community during the COVID-19 Pandemic situations and health risks from COVID.
 Child labour of age under 18 is not to be recruited in the construction works.
-When women's labour engaged during construction works in that time maintain their health, livelihood and social security.
-Engage women labours as wage labourers depending on their skill, provide equal wage for equal works between men and women as per labour act 2006 and Labour law services rules 2015.
+When women's labour engaged during construction their wages should be proportionate to their skill, there must not be any discrimination in wages for equal works between men and women as per labour act 2006 and Labour law services rules 2015.
 However, the rest all labors were from the local community therefore, labor sheds are not an issue for the workers.
 It is short-term and less quantity of work in the IDP sub-project, no insurance is required.
 Health and safety facilities will be ensured during construction works by the contractors including ensuring overall OHS adherence according to WHO standards, national circulars and follow evolving international best practice in relation to protection from COVID-19.